indiehosters/static/README.md

-# laverna
+# Static
-Laverna application for IndieHosters
+Static application for IndieHosters